AlexBerg/spark_docker/README.md

 ## How to use
 1. Run the build.sh file found in the docker folder with either -c\--conda or -d\--dotnet flags to build the images for either python based development or
    .NET based development respectivly.
-2. Run docker compose -f docker-compose.spark-conda.yml\docker-compose.spark-dotnet.yml up -d in the docker folder to create\update and start the containers for the resoective environment.
+2. Run either <b>docker compose -f docker-compose.spark-conda.yml up --build -d</b> or <b>docker compose -f docker-compose.spark-dotnet.yml up --build -d</b> in the docker folder to create\update and start the containers for the respective environment.
+The --build flag is to makes sure it rebuilds the images to use the passwords passed as arguments from the compose file.
 3. Start VSCode and attach to the running spark container
 4. Open the workspace folder in the container in VSCode
 5. Proceed as normal when developing in either python or .NET!
-(Important to note that this only tested with .NET Core 3.1 for now)
+(Important to note that this only tested with .NET Core 3.1 for now).
+There are example projects in the example folder that exemplify this.